 Day 01: Cusco - Huarocondo - Pachar - Corimarca

 Day 04: Cachicata - Machu Picchu - Cusco

-Personal: Salkantay Trek Machu representatives in Cusco and professional guide in Cachicata Trek and Machu Picchu
+Crew: Salkantay Trek Machu representatives in Cusco and a professional speaking English tour guide during the Inca Quarry Cachicata Trek and Machu Picchu

 Meals: 03 Breakfasts, 03 Lunches, 03 Dinners and 02 afternoon tea

 Transportation: Private transport, van, ticket train around trip to Machu Picchu

 Camping Equipment: You can view our Cachicata camping equipment here!